lSara-MM/Project-II-RPG/docs/README.md

 * 2 Diferent Dungeons to explore

 * More than 8  different enemies

 * 4 different team members

-* Amacing Cinematics

-* +100 objects and equipment with multiple benefits
+* Wide variety of objects and equipment with multiple benefits

 * Different puzzles and riddles